usinesoft/Cachalot/README.md

 -	Detect if the connections are still valid and try to open new ones otherwise
     -	If a node in the cluster restarts, the connections are reestablished graciously

 By default, the pool has a capacity of 4 connections, and one is preloaded.
-You can change this by adding "; capacity, preloaded"  at the end of the connection string.
+You can change this by adding "**;** capacity**,** preloaded"  at the end of the connection string.

 ```csharp
 var connector = new Connector("SRVPRD1040:48401; 10, 4");
 ```

-Instantiating a connector is quite expensive operation.
-It should be done only once in the application lifecycle.
+> Instantiating a connector is quite expensive operation.
+It should be
+> done only once in the application lifecycle.
+>

-Disposing of the connector closes all the connections in the pool.
+> Disposing of the connector closes all the connections in the pool.

 ##### Collections and schemas

 Once we have an instance of the connector, we need to declare the collections.
-A name and a CollectionSchema define a collection.
-A schema contains all the information needed to convert an object from .NET to server representation and index it server-side.
+A **name** and a **CollectionSchema** define a collection.

+> A schema contains all the information needed to convert an object from
+> .NET to server representation and index it server-side.

 ```csharp
 connector.DeclareCollection<Home>();